 Moderate student generation rates are typical of students enrolled from existing developments of similar product type.
 Conservative student generation rates, if different, are designed to anticipate a diminution in family size.

 [More details: Residential > Reports > Student Generation Rates]

-A complete set of reports regarding new residential development is available online in the DI System under the 'Reports > District Documents > xxxx Residential Research Summary'.
-The summary includes a map of proposed dwelling unit projects, the phasing by dwelling unit type in each project, students generated by new development by studyblock. student generation rates.
-In each case the reports compare the Conservative and Moderate versions.
+A complete report regarding new residential development is available online in the DI System under 'Reports > District Documents > Residential Research Summary xxxx' where xxxx is the projection year the report is associated with.
+This report includes a map of proposed dwelling unit projects, the phasing by dwelling unit type in each project, students generated by new development by studyblock, student generation rates.
+Additional individual reports can be found online in the DI system under 'Residential > Reports'.